 Idea #3: Give employees a say in your intranet name

 What’s in an intranet name?
 Well, if one person determines the name, not so much.
 But, if you run an exercise that allows all employees to suggest and vote on names for the intranet, then the name will be exciting and engaging.
 For a step-by-step guide, see our article on Crowdsourcing the name for a new social intranet.
-Also, see Stephen Schillerwein’s long list of real intranet names.

-Idea #4: Send out postcard teasers
+Idea #4: Send out postcard teasers of your intranet launch

-Oxfam America distributed postcards to every employee prior to their launch.
+One of our customers distributed postcards to every employee prior to their launch.
 The postcards said “Take me home with you!” in big bold letters and included:

 - A copy of the new intranet’s navigation